mervick/aes-everywhere/README.md

-# AES Everywhere - Cross Language Encryption Library  (Bash, C++, Java, JavaScript, PHP, Python)
+# AES Everywhere - Cross Language Encryption Library  (Bash, C++, Go, Java, JavaScript, PHP, Python)

 AES Everywhere is Cross Language Encryption Library which provides the ability to encrypt and decrypt data using a single algorithm in different programming languages and on different platforms.